Clint07-datascientist/AgroInsightX_ML_Project/README.md

 ### **Implementation Choices & Methodology**

-The project compares two main approaches: a classical machine learning algorithm and a deep learning approach using Neural Networks.
+This project implements and compares two main approaches: a classical machine learning algorithm (Support Vector Machine, SVM) and a deep learning approach using Convolutional Neural Networks (CNNs).
+Each approach is optimized and evaluated for the maize pest and disease classification task.

 #### **1. Classical Model: Support Vector Machine (SVM)**

-* **Choice Rationale:** SVM was chosen as the classical algorithm because it is a powerful and versatile classifier.
-To make it comparable to a CNN, a feature engineering step was required.
-* **Methodology:**
-    1.  **Feature Extraction:** Since SVMs cannot process raw image data directly, each image was converted to a 1D feature vector by flattening its pixel values.
-    2.  **Preprocessing:** `StandardScaler` was applied to normalize the feature values, which is crucial for the performance of distance-based algorithms like SVM.
-    3.  **Dimensionality Reduction:** To manage the high dimensionality (16,384 features per image) and significantly reduce training time, **Principal Component Analysis (PCA)** was used to reduce the features to the 150 most important components.
+* **Feature Engineering:** Images are converted to grayscale, flattened, and then normalized using `StandardScaler`.
+* **Dimensionality Reduction:** Principal Component Analysis (PCA) reduces the high-dimensional feature space to the most informative components, improving efficiency and performance.
-    4.  **Hyperparameter Tuning:** `RandomizedSearchCV` was used on a subset of the data to efficiently find the optimal hyperparameters (`C` and `gamma`) without the excessive computational cost of a full `GridSearchCV`.
+* **Hyperparameter Tuning:** `RandomizedSearchCV` is used to efficiently search for the best SVM hyperparameters (`C`, `gamma`, and `kernel`).
+* **Model Evaluation:** The best SVM model is trained and evaluated on the validation and test sets, with metrics including accuracy, F1-score, precision, and recall.

 #### **2. Neural Network Models (CNN)**

-* **Choice Rationale:** Convolutional Neural Networks (CNNs) are the state-of-the-art for image classification tasks as they can automatically learn spatial hierarchies of features (from edges to complex patterns).
-* **Baseline Model Architecture:**
-    * **Input Layer:** `(128, 128, 3)` to match the resized image dimensions.
-    * **Convolutional Layers:** Two `Conv2D` layers with `MaxPooling2D` to extract features.
-    * **Dense Layer:** A fully connected `Dense` layer with 128 neurons.
-    * **Output Layer:** A `Dense` layer with 6 neurons (for 6 classes) using a `softmax` activation function.
+* **Model Architecture:** The CNN consists of multiple convolutional and pooling layers, followed by dense layers.
+The input shape matches the resized image dimensions `(128, 128, 3)`.
-* **Optimization Techniques Explored:**
+* **Optimization Techniques:**
-    * **Optimizers:** Tested `Adam`, `RMSprop`, and `SGD` to observe their impact on convergence and performance.
+    * **Optimizers:** Various optimizers are tested, including Adam, RMSprop, and SGD.
-    * **Regularization:** Applied `L1`, `L2`, and `Dropout` regularization to combat the overfitting observed in the baseline model.
+    * **Regularization:** L1, L2, and Dropout regularization are applied in different training instances to combat overfitting.
-    * **Early Stopping:** Used to monitor validation loss and prevent the model from training unnecessarily long after performance has peaked.
+    * **Early Stopping:** Used in several instances to halt training when validation loss stops improving.
-    * **Learning Rate:** Experimented with different learning rates to fine-tune the model's convergence.
+    * **Learning Rate Adjustment:** Different learning rates are explored to optimize convergence.
+    * **Epochs and Layers:** The number of epochs and layers are adjusted across experiments.
+* **Training Instances:** Five distinct training runs are performed, each with a unique combination of the above optimization techniques.
+Each instance's configuration and results are recorded in a summary table.
+* **Model Evaluation:** Each CNN instance is evaluated on the validation and test sets, with metrics including accuracy, F1-score, precision, and recall.
+Loss and accuracy curves are plotted for each instance.

 #### **Code Modularity**

-To adhere to the DRY (Don't Repeat Yourself) principle and ensure the code is maintainable, several reusable functions were created in the notebook:
-* `split_dataset()`: To partition a TensorFlow dataset.
-* `calculate_metrics()`: To compute and return a dictionary of performance metrics.
-* `plot_training_history()`: To visualize the model's learning curves.
+To ensure maintainability and reproducibility, the code is modularized with reusable functions for data loading, preprocessing, model building, training, evaluation, and plotting.
+This includes:
+* `extract_features()` and `get_cnn_data()` for preparing data for classical ML and CNNs, respectively.
-* `build_cnn_model()`: A flexible function to build CNNs with varying optimization hyperparameters.
+* `define_model()` for flexible CNN model creation with different hyperparameters.
+* `train_and_evaluate_model()` for classical ML model training and evaluation.
+* `loss_curve_plot()` for visualizing training and validation loss/accuracy.
+* `calculate_metrics()` for computing performance metrics.

 ### **Results and Discussion**

 #### **Neural Network Experiments Table**

-The following table details the 5 training instances required by the assignment, showing the different combinations of hyperparameters used for the CNN and the resulting performance on the **validation set**.
+The table below summarizes the five CNN training instances, each with different optimization strategies and their resulting performance on the validation set:

 | Training Instance | Optimizer | Learning Rate | Dropout Rate | Regularizer | Epochs (Stopped) | Validation Accuracy | Validation Precision | Validation Recall | Validation F1-score |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |